cloud-gov/tech-talk-internal-routes/demo/README.md

 1. Show the app on an external route in a browser
 2. Show available domains including `apps.internal`.
 Describe moving it to an internal route.
 Show it is no longer accessible.
 3. Deploy nginx as the "frontend".
-Show it is now yet accessible b/c of a lack of policy (502 error).
+Show it is not yet accessible b/c of a lack of policy (502 error).
 4. Add a network policy and show it can now access the backend app.